pharaun13/maleficarum-rabbitmq/README.md

 # Change Log
 This is the Maleficarum RabbitMQ component implementation.

+## [8.0.0] - 2018-03-21
+### Changed
+- Added a connection manager class - it should be used to access rabbit mq connections in a seemless way.
+Direct access to the connection is still available but should be avoided.
+- Added support for connection sources with defined priority.
+- Added support for transient connections - automatically closed after each use.
+Transient connections cannot be used as command sources.

 ## [7.0.0] - 2017-08-03
 ### Changed
 - Make use of nullable types provided in PHP 7.1 (http://php.net/manual/en/migration71.new-features.php)